OmniSharp/omnisharp-emacs/README.md

 ### Installation on Spacemacs
-Add `csharp` layer to `dotspacemacs-configuration-layers` on your `.spacemacs` file. `csharp-mode` and `omnisharp` packages will get installed automatically for you on restart.
+Add `csharp` layer to `dotspacemacs-configuration-layers` on your `.spacemacs` file and restart emacs. `csharp-mode` and `omnisharp` packages will get installed automatically for you on restart.

 ### Installation on Regular Emacs